krabberod/ROD/README.md

 [![DOI](https://zenodo.org/badge/730400345.svg)](https://zenodo.org/doi/10.5281/zenodo.10948219)

 ### File description
-There are three files associated with the database (all in different formats for convenience):
+There are three files dataframes associated with the database ( all in flat tab-separated format, and as .rds objects for R):
-- _Genome Statistics_: These files
+- _Genome Statistics_: statistics based on the genome assemblies.
+Contains the number of copies pr. genome, the number of operon variants (see paper for definition), length distribution and genetic distance statistics.
+- _Operon variants_: statistics based on the **variant** from the genomes, i.e. it has multiple entries for the genomes with multiple variants, one for each variant.

 ![](./Images/ROD_v1.0.png)